Est. 1905

 One ranch, two complementary uses.

-About 3,000 acres of central Texas pasture and brush — 1,200 of them game-fenced.
-Forty-five minutes north of Austin, just west of I-35.
+About 3,000 acres of Central Texas pasture and brush — 1,200 of them game-fenced.
+Forty-five minutes north of Austin, outside of Salado.

 We manage the land for the hunting and the cattle both.
-One pays for the other, and we've never been in a hurry to change that.
-Native and exotic game share managed habitat.
+Native and exotic game share managed habitat with a year-round protein-feeding program.
 Cattle move on a careful rotation across the same pastures.

 Hunting season runs fall through winter.
 The annual beef harvest follows in its own time.
 The rest of the year is fences, water, brush work, and waiting for the cold front.